gcapes/git-course/_episodes/01-introduction.md

 this will be one of the major differences to how you are used to working.
 See [here](https://git.wiki.kernel.org/index.php/GitSvnComparsion) for a more detailed comparison of Git and Subversion.

-[^1]: VCS can be used for binary (non-text) files, but viewing differences between versions becomes problematic.